Dowell-Lab/srworkshop/day04/worksheets/1_Variables_in_bash.md

 With no brackets or quotes, Bash assumes anything after the $ is the variable name.
 So extra characters can't just be added to variable names with no delineation.
 Either brackets or quotes must be used.

 Also note that since there is no whitespace (or special characters) in this variable value, the `"$variable"` and `${variable}` notation is functionally equivalent.
-Since all Bash users are soon trained out of using whitespace in paths, the notation people use is largely a matter of personal preference.
+Since all Bash users are soon trained out of using whitespace in paths, the notation people use is largely a matter of personal preference when working with single strings.
 You'll see both notations in class scripts, depending on who wrote them.

-But it's also useful to know that there are edge cases where the notation differences might matter.
+It's also useful to know that there are edge cases where the notation differences might matter.
+The main difference is that `${}` notation works with something called an <em>array</em>, which stores a list of values in one variable name.
+Arrays are more of an advanced topic that we're not covering right now, but they can be very powerful.
 </li>
 </ol>